astrorama/PhosphorosDoc/source/user_manual/old/tutorial.rst

 Phosphoros input catalog format is controlled via configuration options, which define the format of the catalog and the mapping of its columns.
-The full description of these options can be found :ref:`here <config-section-DZP-training>`.
+The full description of these options can be found --ref--`here <config-section-DZP-training>`.
-A full description of the possible catalog formats can be found :ref:`here <catalog_format>`.
+A full description of the possible catalog formats can be found --ref--`here <catalog_format>`.

 Algorithm description
 ---------------------